Amruthamsh/open-flow/README.md

 Think Antigravity or Claude code for everyone, not just developers.

+Compared to OpenClaw, OpenFlow's state accumulates across WhatsApp, a government portal, a banking app, and a camera roll simultaneously.
+We use gemma embeddings and then semantically search for the right context.
+That compound context is what makes it feel like a helpful senior colleague, not just an agent.

 ### Gemma Model Fallback

 Today's assistants fail because they're cloud-first.